qq542vev/jihu-laho-zoi-pjcg-gimste-zoi/gasnu-lo-nu-lo-gismu-ku-tohe-zenba.md

 Ankiで以上のカードを全て選択する場合、カードブラウザの検索欄に次の文を入力してください。

-`"deck:PJCG gimste Lv.1 (519語)" ("valsi:mamta" or "valsi:nixli" or "valsi:critu" or "valsi:vensa" or "valsi:cerni" or "valsi:vanci" or "valsi:dunda" or "valsi:manku" or "valsi:tixnu" or "valsi:remna" or "valsi:sisti" or "valsi:bloti" or "valsi:vinji" or "valsi:briju" or "valsi:ckule" or "valsi:gusta" or "valsi:zarci" or "valsi:zdani" or "valsi:stuzi" or "valsi:lalxu" or "valsi:rirxe" or "valsi:cidja" or "valsi:sanmi" or "valsi:lojbo" or "valsi:vitke" or "valsi:cpina" or "valsi:cmima" or "valsi:grake" or "valsi:mitre" or "valsi:xampo" or "valsi:ciblu" or "valsi:ranji" or "valsi:speni" or "valsi:jatna" or "valsi:klaku" or "valsi:limna" or "valsi:stapa" or "valsi:savru" or "valsi:bunre" or "valsi:narju" or "valsi:jenmi" or "valsi:pulji" or "valsi:ckana" or "valsi:matci" or "valsi:cinba" or "valsi:gletu" or "valsi:broda" or "valsi:brode" or "valsi:brodi" or "valsi:brodo" or "valsi:brodu" or "valsi:creka" or "valsi:cutci" or "valsi:gluta" or "valsi:mapku" or "valsi:palku" or "valsi:pastu" or "valsi:smoka" or "valsi:canko" or "valsi:catra" or "valsi:cifnu" or "valsi:fange" or "valsi:kagni" or "valsi:livla" or "valsi:vacri" or "valsi:vindu" or "valsi:xagji")`
+`"deck:PJCG gimste Lv.1 (519語)" ("valsi:mamta" or "valsi:nixli" or "valsi:stici" or "valsi:stuna" or "valsi:critu" or "valsi:vensa" or "valsi:cerni" or "valsi:vanci" or "valsi:dunda" or "valsi:manku" or "valsi:tixnu" or "valsi:remna" or "valsi:sisti" or "valsi:bloti" or "valsi:vinji" or "valsi:briju" or "valsi:ckule" or "valsi:gusta" or "valsi:zarci" or "valsi:zdani" or "valsi:stuzi" or "valsi:lalxu" or "valsi:rirxe" or "valsi:cidja" or "valsi:sanmi" or "valsi:lojbo" or "valsi:vitke" or "valsi:cpina" or "valsi:cmima" or "valsi:grake" or "valsi:mitre" or "valsi:xampo" or "valsi:ciblu" or "valsi:ranji" or "valsi:speni" or "valsi:jatna" or "valsi:klaku" or "valsi:limna" or "valsi:stapa" or "valsi:savru" or "valsi:bunre" or "valsi:narju" or "valsi:jenmi" or "valsi:pulji" or "valsi:ckana" or "valsi:matci" or "valsi:cinba" or "valsi:gletu" or "valsi:broda" or "valsi:brode" or "valsi:brodi" or "valsi:brodo" or "valsi:brodu" or "valsi:creka" or "valsi:cutci" or "valsi:gluta" or "valsi:mapku" or "valsi:palku" or "valsi:pastu" or "valsi:smoka" or "valsi:canko" or "valsi:catra" or "valsi:cifnu" or "valsi:fange" or "valsi:kagni" or "valsi:livla" or "valsi:vacri" or "valsi:vindu" or "valsi:xagji")`